NexPlayer/Unity-SDK/basic/audio-properties.md

 # Audio Properties

+Audio Properties is only supported on iOS and Android.

 - **Public virtual void SetSpeedControl (float)**
 Set the speed control of the playback, the speed value can go between 0.1 to 4.